 - After the Jalapeno Popper Dip comes out of the oven, let it sit for at least 5 minutes so guests don’t burn their mouths.

 - If using a skillet, wrap the skillet handle in a towel to protect your guests from burning themselves.

 - Jalapeno Popper Dip is best served hot.

 What should I serve with this Jalapeno Popper dip?

-How to Make Jalapeno Popper Dip In Advance
+Can I Make Jalapeno Popper Dip In Advance?

 This quick and easy Jalapeno Popper Dip can be prepared entirely in advance and then refrigerated until you are ready to bake.
 Simply whisk all the ingredients together per instructions, cover with foil and refrigerate for up to 3 days.
 When its time to bake, add an extra 5-10 minutes to the baking time to ensure the dip is hot and mely-licious.